-After this, the time for celebration starts.
-People firecrackers, eat sweets, play music and games with their families and friends.
-Diwali is considered as the perfect time to enjoy with the near and dear ones.
+After this, the time for the celebration starts.
+People firecrackers, eat sweets and play music and games with their families and friends.
+Diwali is considered the perfect time to enjoy with the near and dear ones.

-Drinking and gambling are also considered as the integral part of this festival.
+Drinking and gambling are also considered integral parts of this festival.
 It is deemed to be lucky to gamble on this day.

 The last day of the Diwali festival is celebrated as Bhai Dooj.
 The day represents a unique bond between brother and sister.
 Brothers travel to their sister’s home on this day and sisters tilak their brothers.
 The ritual involves applying vermillion on the brother’s head.
-The day is celebrated with same spirit as of Rakshabandhan.
+The day is celebrated with the same spirit as Raksha bandhan.

 Why is Diwali Celebrated?